 The new Alpina Seastrong Diver Heritage (refs.
 AL-525S4H6 & AL-525G4H6) collection of dressy diving timekeepers is a clear reference to the brand’s so called “days of independence” when, back in late 1950s and throughout all the 1960s, the company introduced one beautiful model after another.
 Although I can’t really call it a real “homage” (and I actually like that it is not,) this new pair of timepieces does a very good job at recreating the spirit of the days long gone.
-Perhaps, the only thing that somehow devalues these gorgeous retro-styled models is the simple mass-produced mechanism: each of these beauties just screams for a hand-wound NOS job!
+Perhaps, the only thing that somehow devalues these gorgeous retro-styled models -besides the fact that, differing so much from other members of the Seastrong family, it needed to become a foundation of a completely new collection- is the simple mass-produced mechanism: each of these beauties just screams for a hand-wound NOS job!

 From the point of view of styling, many would think that this watch was inspired by the legendary (and still highly sought after) Jaeger-LeCoultre Memovox Polaris diving instrument from the late 1960s.
 Although colors are different and this watch is a lot simpler lacking an alarm mechanism and having only two crowns on its medium-sized case, for me the similarity is definitely there.
 In reality, the source of inspiration is the 1966 Alpina Supercompressor that probably tried to compete with the monster created by JLC, but ahem in a different price niche.
 This new watch looks like a tribute (although clearly not a faithful recreation) of the original 1966 model.